maana-io/maana-scalars/README.md

 ## Deployment

-1. Make sure you have [Q CLI](https://www.npmjs.com/package/graphql-cli-maana/v/3.2.1-beta.37) installed by running `npm install -g graphql-cli-maana`
+1. Make sure you have [GraphQL CLI](https://www.npmjs.com/package/graphql-cli) and [Q CLI](https://www.npmjs.com/package/graphql-cli-maana) installed by running
+  `npm install -g graphql-cli graphql-cli-maana`
 2. Login to your docker registry of choice using `docker login` or `az acr login`
 3. From the root of `maana-q-scalars`, run
 `gql mdeploy`